 "What have I done to him?" she choked through tears.
 Hermione had had enough, though.

-“Ginny Weasley, listen to me!” said Hermione, pulling away from the hug and looking at Ginny straight in the eye.
-“You will stop crying and live life, understand?
+"Ginny Weasley, listen to me!" said Hermione, pulling away from the hug and looking at Ginny straight in the eye.
+"You will stop crying and move on with life, understand?
 It will be better for both you and Harry.
-One day Harry’s going to catch you crying over him, and he’ll feel very guilty!”
+One day Harry’s going to catch you crying over him, and he’ll feel very guilty!"
 Ginny stopped crying and looked at Hermione.